RedHenDev/vibe/README.md

 -refac remove micro-hud as visible in default.
 Perhaps 'port' to menu have commented out in a-loco.js.
 Also will comment out or hide in index.html

--f metavibe portal
+DONE-f metavibe portal

--f avatars
+DONE-f avatars

 -f dome-like rocks or plant 'bulbs', on pattern of grass instancing